Jimboy's Tacos Franchise Overview

 About Jimboy's Tacos

 Jimboy’s Tacos started out different in 1954 with the debut of “The Original American Taco,” its signature Original Ground Beef Taco made with seasoned ground beef, freshly shredded cheese, and lettuce encased in a crispy, stone-ground corn shell dusted with parmesan cheese.
 Jimboy’s has been committed to using fresh, premium ingredients, cooked in small batches to ensure freshness and great flavor since its inception.
 A family-owned business, Jimboy’s Tacos got its start as a food trailer in King’s Beach, Lake Tahoe, CA in 1954, when founder Jim “Jimboy” Knudson made it his goal to pioneer the best tasting taco on the planet.
-Today, the almost 65-year-old brand has over 40 locations operating in California and Nevada.
 Through the enduring passion and commitment to its heritage and values, the brand brings a unique taco experience that makes people happy like nobody else’s business.